HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 602-280-9002

 Project GIANNA™

 Project GIANNA™ was established by me, Gianna Elms, LCSW, for the purpose of offering Catholic, faith-based, and spiritually focused educational services, namely, conducting workshops, classes and training in the field of psychotherapy, trauma-informed therapy, and therapy specifically adapted for people who experience disabilities.
+Some people create their own “disabilities” and find it difficult to move forward, particularly as it relates to their relationship with God, self, and others.
+The disability may manifest itself physically, mentally, emotionally, or spiritually.
+The goal of Project GIANNA™ is to help you heal.

 Forgiveness Therapy Academy™ was also established by me in association with Project GIANNA™ to ensure equal opportunity, under the law, without being in violation of my conscience, and any one’s free will, to assist people who need help with healing and who desire to help others heal, so long as they do so honestly and with integrity.

-Some of the characteristics that are the same, across the board, however, consist of a basic understanding that unresolved unconscious anger is the root cause that obstructs healing since clients are unable to heal what of what I call the ‘trauma brain’; how the role of ‘parts’ language is essential to healing the ‘trauma brain’ and using it is one way to use effective communication, which can be adapted; and there are ‘four phases + the subscription for life’ in 4Giveness+™.
-I recognize that the body remembers because the brain, body, heart, and soul are all connected, and that it is impossible to heal a person’s trauma brain unless and until the person can get to the original cause of his or her unconscious anger, by pulling up the weeds and planting new seeds that can bear good fruit, like tending to a garden.
+Some of the characteristics that are the same, across the board, however consist of a basic understanding that unresolved unconscious anger is the root cause that obstructs healing since clients are unable to heal what I call the ‘trauma brain’; how the role of ‘parts’ language is essential to healing the ‘trauma brain’ and using it is one way to use effective communication, which can be adapted; and there are ‘four phases + the subscription for life’ in 4Giveness+™.
+I recognize that the body remembers because the brain, body, heart, and soul are all connected and that it is impossible to heal a person’s trauma brain unless and until the person can get to the root cause of his or her unconscious anger, by pulling up the weeds and planting new seeds that can bear good fruit, like tending to a garden.

 Forgiveness Therapy, if it were to stand on its own, and were to be followed strictly based on the evidence-based model, originally developed by Robert D. Enright, Ph.D., involves four phases and several steps within each phase, for a total of 20-steps.
 [3]